Destroying Bicolored $P_3$s by Deleting Few Edges: Parameterized Complexity

+We next use Claim~\ref{Claim: Deletions in S not in N[v]} to show that~$G-S$ is~\ptt-free.
+Observe that it suffices to show that no edge incident with~$v$ is part of a~\pt~in~$G-S$.
+Consider an edge~$\{u,v\}\in E$.
+Then, by Claim~\ref{Claim: Deletions in S not in N[v]},~$u$ and~$v$ are incident with the same edges in~$G$ as in~$G-S$.
+Therefore, since~$\{u,v\}$ is not part of any~\pt~in~$G$, the edge~$\{u,v\}$ is not part of any~\pt~in~$G-S$.
+Consequently,~$S$ is a solution for~$(G,k)$.

-Next, consider the running time of applying Reduction Rule~\ref{reduc:edge-deletions-no-second-neighborhood} exhaustively.
+It remains to consider the running time of applying Reduction Rule~\ref{reduc:edge-deletions-no-second-neighborhood} exhaustively.
 In a first step, determine all \pt s in~$G$.
 Afterwards, determine for each vertex~$v\in V$ if~$v$ is part of some \pt.
 This needs~$\Oh(nm)$~time.
 Now, check for each vertex~$v\in V$ if each vertex~$u\in N[v]$ is not part of any \pt.
 This can be done in~$\Oh(m)$~time.
 The claimed running time follows. \end{proof}